Diallo75012/rust_kubernetes_uprgade_TUI/README.md

   - `TUI` when it is `red` step and stops, will display error message.
 User can only re-enter the version to restart all, or user need to contact `devs` to fix app

+## Tips
+- Do restart `kubelet` and `containerd` before starting the app to be sure to have the cluster available during `upgrade plan` and `upgrade apply` steps.
+- You need to go and find the right versions of `kube` components which is assumed that they all have same version and `containerd` compatible one.
+  - kube component, just enter minor version: `1.29` for example
+  - containerd, enter the full version: `1.7.25-1` for example After the app will search for the versionsa nd parse what is needed for each steps